Daniel Alfredsson: International play

 At the 2006 Olympics, Alfredsson set personal highs in goals (5), assists (5) and points (10) and played on the second line with Mats Sundin and Henrik Zetterberg.
-After an injury to Peter Forsberg, Alfredsson took Forsberg's spot as the alternate captain, along with Captain Sundin and defenseman Nicklas Lidström.
+After an injury to Peter Forsberg, Alfredsson took Forsberg's spot as the alternate captain, along with Captain Sundin and defenceman Nicklas Lidström.
 Alfredsson was named captain of Sweden for the first time at the 2012 IIHF World Championship.

 Post-playing career

 Hockey operations career

 After retiring as a player, Alfredsson joined the Ottawa Senators as senior advisor of hockey operations.
 Alfredsson and the Senators did not agree to a new contract in July 2017.

 Coaching career

-Ottawa Senators (2023–present)
+Ottawa Senators (2023–2026)

-On 13 October 2023 it was announced that Alfredsson had re-joined the Ottawa Senators organization in a player development coaching role.
-On 18 December 2023 the Ottawa Senators relieved head coach D. J. Smith of his duties and announced the appointment of Jacques Martin as head coach, and Alfredsson as assistant coach.
+On 13 October 2023, it was announced that Alfredsson had re-joined the Ottawa Senators organization in a player development coaching role.
+On 18 December 2023, the Ottawa Senators relieved head coach D. J. Smith of his duties and announced the appointment of Jacques Martin as head coach, and Alfredsson as assistant coach.
 Alfredsson made his coaching debut in a game on 19 December against the Arizona Coyotes.
-After interim coach Martin was replaced by the new permanent head coach, Travis Green, it was announced the Alfredsson would remain as part of Green's staff.
+After interim coach Martin was replaced by the new permanent head coach, Travis Green, it was announced that Alfredsson would remain as part of Green's staff.